This week's game preview is sponsored by Plum Creek Cabinets Plus of Emery!

 Last Week

-For Baltic, Isaac Weeman was the leading rusher with 18 yards on 7 carries.
-Tate Feucht completed 5-of-15 passes for 21 yards and an interception.
+For Baltic, Aaron Nordbye was the leading rusher with 11 yards on 6 carries.
+Tate Feucht completed 4-of-12 passes for 22 yards and 3 interceptions.

 Things of Note From Week 1